Auld Reekie Roller Derby

 Auld Reekie Roller Derby (ARRD) is a women's flat track roller derby league based in Edinburgh, Scotland.
 Founded in 2008, ARRD was the first Scottish Women's Flat Track Derby Association (WFTDA) member.
 The league aims to create teams with the ability to compete locally and internationally at the highest levels.

-ARRD play by the rules of the WFTDA, and were officially accepted as an Apprentice League on 5 October 2010.
+ARRD plays by the rules of the WFTDA and was officially accepted as an apprentice league on 5 October 2010.
 The league graduated as full members of the WFTDA on 1 September 2011.